 A toilet can leak from multiple places.
-In one instance, homeowners might notice a puddle forming around the base.
-This is a common occurrence and is the result of an opening at the base.
+If you notice a puddle forming around the base, it could be the result of an opening at the base.
 Find out why you have a toilet base leak and what you can do about it.

 Most modern toilets have a pair of white plastic cap coverings.
 These cover the tee bolts that secure the toilet in place.
 If the bolts become loose, the toilet base will pull away from the floor and create an opening.

 Another cause of a toilet base leak is a worn or loose wax ring.
 This is a large O-shaped ring below the base of the toilet.
 It’s out of sight, and you have to lift the base to locate the wax ring.
 The ring can erode over the years and no longer provide a firm seal.